ebingrav/avwiki/Category:Fungal_Forest.md

 ## Adventuring

-This area can make a nice detour off a normal XP run in [ Deepways](:Category:_Deepways "wikilink").
+This area can make a nice detour off a normal XP run in [ Deepways](:Category:_Deepways.md "wikilink").
 The area is pretty small and does not have enough mobs to last a full run.
 The mobs are a bit bigger than those found in Deepways.

 All the mobs here are non-aggie normally.
 There are various unsanced mobs (harvesters, shroomshapers, alchemists, guardians, shamans,